nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

+* What is pattern recognition?

+* How do we learn how to recognize patterns?

+    * Anti-patterns

+* How do we recognize patterns?
+    * focused vs. diffuse?
+    * metapatterns?

+## How to Recognize Patterns

 Once upon a time, there was a young boy named Carl Friedrich Gauss.
-He lived in the city of Brunswick with his working-class parents and was a precocious child
+He lived in the city of Brunswick with his working-class parents and was a precocious child.

 One day, young Gauss made a legendary discovery.